bittorrent/go-mfs/README.md

 # go-mfs

-> go-mfs implements an in-memory model of a mutable IPFS filesystem.
+> go-mfs implements an in-memory model of a mutable BTFS filesystem.

 ## Table of Contents